 Cat Tien National Park Avian Elegance: Unveiling the Splendor of 3 Broadbill Bird Species

-Moreover, Cat Tien National Park is recognized as the only place in Vietnam where one can witness wild animals such as Gaur (Bos gaurus), Asian elephant (Elephas maximus), Sambar Deer (Rusa unicolor), Barking Deer (Muntiacus muntjak), Wild Boar (Sus scrofa), and various other species in their natural habitat.
-The park features a typical ecosystem of lowland tropical rainforest, showcasing a rich diversity of flora and fauna, including unique and rare species.
+Cat Tien National Park is one of Vietnam’s largest and most pristine, offering a thriving ecosystem where wildlife and vegetation flourish freely.
+It is the only place in Vietnam where visitors can witness wild animals like the Gaur (Bos gaurus), Asian Elephant (Elephas maximus), Sambar Deer (Rusa unicolor), Barking Deer (Muntiacus muntjak), Wild Boar (Sus scrofa), and many other species in their natural habitat.
+The park is home to a lowland tropical rainforest ecosystem, rich in unique and rare flora and fauna, making it a vital sanctuary for biodiversity.

 Read more: Exploring the Richness: Biodiversity Wonders of Cat Tien National Park in Viet Nam